- Home

 Phone: 713.441.3771

 Some people who have what doctors currently call schizophrenia or bipolar disease may actually have a brain disease caused by auto-antibodies.
-Auto-antibodies are produced when the normal defense mechanism of the body goes wrong and begins to at ...
+Auto-antibodies are produced when the normal defense mechanism of the body goes wrong and begins to attack ...
 Read more >

 Status: Enrolling